MY BROTHER'S KEEPER...THE REACH(C) WAY

 CHANGING LIVES ONE YOUTH AT A TIME

 REACH(c) youth mentoring youth seminar shorts

 What is a MBK Seminar Shorts?
 A seminar short is an online seminar intended to allow for expanded participation by allowing educators and students to engage in subject matters with experts in the field, without requiring the added expense of traveling.
-Schools in the REACH(c) YMY program participate in three seminar shorts.
-Our first seminar short was held on December 6, 2017 at 2pm with the inspirational author and actor, Hill Harper.
-Announcing our participating schools:
+Schools in the REACH(c) YMY program can use the Seminar Shorts as a resource to launch mentoring conversations with students, parents, staff members and others.

 Hill Harper focused on the following points:

-REACH(C) has added a 2-day Implicit Bias Training to the 2018 Whole School Reform Conference.
-This conference is scheduled during the 2018 President's Week to minimize the need for school coverage and maximize the number of school/district participation.
+REACH(C) national conferences offers participants to have conversations about the quality of education for minority students.
 Register today to learn from your colleagues and to create an effective plan to address your school community's needs.

 My brother's keeper alliance